FusionAuth/fusionauth-site/site/_posts/2020-06-05-private-labeling-with-fusionauth.md

 ## How to create tenants via API

 Even better, tenant creation can be automated.
-Every time TodoInc sells a premium subscription, code create a corresponding tenant.
-Here's some sample code:
+Every time TodoInc sells a premium subscription, code can create a corresponding tenant, like so:

 ```ruby
 def create_new_tenant(generic_tenant_client, name)